 As a teen, you play a vital role in society.
 However, culture also demands a lot of you, in terms of physical, mental, and academic aspects.
-As a result, pressure can arise at home, school, the public, or social media anxiety.
+As a result, pressure can arise at home, in school, the public, or on social media anxiety.
 Some factors affecting self-confidence can include:

 - Pressure from friends, teachers, or family

 - Shame, hatred, and discrimination in public and social media

 - Frequent comparison between yourself to social media influencers

 - Family problems such as domestic violence, favoritism, or broken family ties

 Confidence is about your motivation to face daily challenges and your ability to pursue future goals.
 If you’re slowly losing confidence in yourself, don’t worry.
 There are ways to restore it effectively.

 It’s common to look in the mirror when preparing for a speech.
 Try looking into your eyes while you speak in front of the mirror.
 You might feel uncomfortable doing this.
 If so, it may reflect a need to bolster your self-confidence.
 But confidently talking to yourself in front of the mirror can help reinforce your self-confidence.

 It is critical not to rely on a person, thing, standard, or society for your self-worth.
 These factors are beyond your control.
 Instead, focus on your needs and wants.
 This way, you have control over what you can do or think to achieve your goals.
 Teen mental health often relies on factors you cannot control.
 So seize control of your self-worth by focusing on yourself and not comparing yourself to others.